 Yet, the 'message' of the work is again dubious.
 The plot is permeated with deception, greed, resentment, lust... and these are not really balanced by any great Goodness or nobility of purpose.
 It is, of course, the music - and not so much the singing (which is pretty arbitrary) but the orchestral part of the score - that makes the difference.

-In conclusion, in opera it is the music - not the play - which may reach the heights; and the music which can go beyond both the limitations and the explicit intentions of the composer.
+In opera it is the music - not the play - which may reach the heights; and the music which can go beyond both the limitations and the explicit intentions of the composer.

 The lesson can be applied to other art forms, and other periods - even nowadays when the evil intent of art, literature and even music is very evident.